codingpog/Simple_Blockchain_With_Rust/README.md

 This project aims to demonstrate the basic concepts of a blockchain and parallel mining using Rust.
 It provides a simplified implementation of a blockchain with functionalities like block creation, mining, and validation.

+A block in a blockchain contains information.
+Many of these blocks create a blockchain.
+Many miners (worker threads) will compete over the right to mine a block by seeing who can find the first proof value, which, when combined with other information from the block, will give a hash that ends in x zero bits (x is one of the block's information)

 ## Block

 The `Block` struct represents an individual block in the blockchain.
 Each block contains the following attributes: